Heriberto Lazcano Lazcano

 Heriberto Lazcano Lazcano (25 December 1974 – 7 October 2012), commonly referred to by his aliases Z-3 and El Lazca, was a Mexican drug lord and the leader of Los Zetas drug cartel.
 He was one of the most-wanted Mexican drug lords.

-Lazcano joined the Mexican Army at the age of 16 and later ascended to the Grupo Aeromóvil de Fuerzas Especiales (GAFE), the Mexican Army special forces.
-During his tenure in the Mexican Army, Lazcano reportedly received military training from the Israeli Defense Forces and the United States Army, but eventually deserted in 1998, after seven years of service.
+Lazcano joined the Mexican Army at the age of 16, and later ascended to the Grupo Aeromóvil de Fuerzas Especiales (GAFE), the Mexican Army special forces.
+During his tenure in the Mexican Army, Lazcano reportedly received military training from the Israel Defense Forces and the United States Army, but eventually deserted in 1998, after seven years of service.
 Upon his desertion, he was recruited by the drug lord Osiel Cárdenas Guillén and Arturo Guzmán Decena with around 30 other soldiers to work as the enforcers of the Gulf Cartel, forming the paramilitary group known as Los Zetas.
 His torture methods earned him the nickname "El Verdugo" ('The Executioner'), particularly for killing his victims by feeding them to lions and tigers he kept in a ranch.

 Lazcano died in a shootout with the Mexican Navy on 7 October 2012.
 After his death, his body was taken from the funeral home by an armed gang.

 Early life

 Lazcano was born to a poor family on Christmas Day, December 1974, in Apan, Hidalgo, Mexico.
 (Note: However, there are other sources that state he was born in Acatlán, Hidalgo; Lazcano also has a birth certificate from the state of Veracruz.)
 He enlisted in the Mexican Army as an infantry soldier at age 16 and was later enrolled in the Grupo Aeromóvil de Fuerzas Especiales (GAFE), an elite special forces team dedicated to combating Guerrillas (like the EZLN) and drug-trafficking organizations.
 His first military mission took place during the presidency of Ernesto Zedillo, when he was sent along with other GAFE soldiers to put down the armed insurgency in Chiapas.
 After that, he was moved to northern Mexico as part of a security reinforcement program against the drug trafficking organizations.
-While serving in the Mexican Army, Lazcano reportedly received training from the Israeli Defense Forces and the United States Army.
+While serving in the Mexican Army, Lazcano reportedly received training from the Israel Defense Forces and the United States Army.
 He acquired training in areas of counter-insurgency and counter-terrorism tactics; sniper techniques; jungle, mountain, desert, naval, and urban warfare; and learned how to use explosives, high-calibre rifles and grenade-launchers.

 While traveling through Reynosa, Tamaulipas on 18 February 1998, Lazcano was detained by the Mexican authorities with 325 kilograms of marijuana in his vehicle (Chevrolet Silverado).
 During that time, Lazcano was still working as a judicial police officer in Tamaulipas but was also working for the drug lord Osiel Cárdenas Guillén.
 The federal document does not explain why he was allowed to leave after the narcotics were confiscated, but soon after this incident Lazcano left the military and his duty as a police reinforcement to work full-time for the Gulf Cartel.